graphaware/neo4j-framework/README.md

    }
 ```

-*WARNING:* There is currently a limitation in package naming.
-Your class must reside in a `com`, `net`, or `org` top-level
+*WARNING:* Your class must reside in a `com`, `net`, or `org` top-level
 package and one of the package levels must be called `graphaware`.
 For example, `com.mycompany.graphaware.NodeCountApi`
  will do.
+This is currently a limitation and will be addressed in a future release.

-Compile this code into a .jar file (with dependencies) and place it into the `plugins` directory of your Neo4j server
+Compile this code into a .jar file (with dependencies, see below) and place it into the `plugins` directory of your Neo4j server
 installation.
 You will then be able to issue a `GET` request to `http://your-neo4j-url:7474/graphaware/count` and
 receive the number of nodes in the database in the response body.
 Note that the `graphaware` part of the URL must be
 there and cannot (yet) be configured.